Queen's Park (Toronto): Memorials and monuments

+The park's first memorial was the Canadian Volunteer Monument.
+Unveiled in 1870, it is the second oldest monument in Toronto.
+Sculpted by Robert Reid, it was dedicated to Toronto residents that fought during the Battle of Ridgeway.
+A second war memorial was erected in 1895, the Northwest Rebellion Monument.
+The monument commemorated members of the Canadian Militia and the North-West Mounted Police who fought during the North-West Rebellion.
+Near the northern apex of Queen's Park is the 48th Highlanders of Canada Regimental Memorial, erected in 1923.
+In 1940, the Mackenzie monument was unveiled, commemorating William Lyon Mackenzie, as well as the establishment of responsible government in the Province of Canada.
+The monument and bust were sculpted by Walter Seymour Allward.
+In 1967, the government of Ontario unveiled the Post One Monument, commemorating the Canadian Centennial.

-The Ontario Veterans’ Memorial was unveiled on 17 September 2006 and commemorates Ontarians that participated in a military campaign with the Canadian military from Canadian Confederation to the present.
-The monument is 2.2 m tall on both ends, although the monument slopes into the monument's central gathering area.
+The Ontario Veterans' Memorial was unveiled on 17 September 2006 and commemorates Ontarians who participated in a military campaign with the Canadian military from Canadian Confederation to the present.
+The monument is 2.2 m tall on both ends, although it slopes into a central gathering area.
 The monument is a 30 m granite wall with 44 images depicting Canada's military history etched into the 24 grey granite panels.
 Conflicts depicted in these images includes the Fenian raids, North-West Rebellion, Second Boer War, First World War, Second World War, Korean War, and various peacekeeping and support operations during the Cold War, and war in Afghanistan.
 The monument is topped-off by a 66 cm black granite.
-A plaque situated next to the monument's seating area provides a brief recount of Ontario's military history, from the War of 1812 to the war in Afghanistan.
-The memorial was designed by Allan Harding Mackay and landscaping firm Phillips Farevaag Smallenberg; Ontarian-born historian Jack Granatstein wrote the historical text and choose the images, while Ontarian-born poet Jane Urquhart wrote the monumental inscription found on the monument.
+A plaque situated next to the seating area provides a brief recount of Ontario's military history, from the War of 1812 to the war in Afghanistan.
+The memorial was designed by Allan Harding Mackay and landscaping firm Phillips Farevaag Smallenberg; Ontarian-born historian Jack Granatstein wrote the historical text and choose the images, while Ontarian-born poet Jane Urquhart wrote the monumental inscription.

 Near the southern tip of the park on the pathway towards the legislative building, there also exist two plaques affixed to boulders.
 The first boulder was installed in 1935, commemorating the silver jubilee of King George V; whereas the second boulder serves as a memorial for the victims of the Air India Flight 182 bombing in 1985.
 Another large boulder with a plaque affixed to it is situated northeast of the Mackenzie monument, and commemorates Canadian volunteers of the Mackenzie–Papineau Battalion.
 The battalion, which partly owes its namesake to William Lyon Mackenzie, fought during the Spanish Civil War as a part of the XV International Brigade.